kostya-zero/kamiya/README.md

 ### 📨 Reporting problems

-If you encoter a problem feel free to report about it on GitHub or GitLab issues of Kamiya.
+If you encounter a problem, feel free to report about it on GitHub or GitLab issues of Kamiya.

 ### 📦 Contribution